Building a Smarter Future for Virginia: Accountability and Transparency in Data Center Expansion

 - Add Your Voice: Demand that data centers contribute equitably to Virginia’s future.

 Together, we can ensure that Virginia leads the way in responsible innovation.
-Send a message to your Virginia legislators today!
+Sign the petition today!

 Resources And Key Articles